 The Archive of Joe Conzo, Jr.

-The Cornell Hip Hop Collection is the proud home of the archive of photographer Joe Conzo, Jr., featuring more than 10,000 of his negatives and prints.
-Called “The man who took Hip-Hop’s baby pictures” by the New York Times, Joe Conzo captured images of the South Bronx between 1977 and 1984, including early hip hop jams, street scenes, and Latin music performers and events.
+The Cornell Hip Hop Collection is the home of the archive of photographer Joe Conzo, Jr., featuring more than 10,000 of his negatives and prints.
+Called “The man who took Hip-Hop’s baby pictures” by the New York Times, Joe Conzo captured images of the South Bronx between 1976 and 1984, including early hip hop jams, street scenes, and Latin music performers and events.

 These rare images capture Hip Hop when it was still a localized, grassroots culture about to explode into global awareness.
 Without Joe’s images, the world would have little idea of what the earliest era of hip hop looked like, when fabled DJ, MC, and b-boy/girl battles took place in parks, school gymnasiums and neighborhood discos.

 Joe continues to photograph Hip Hop and other music performers today.
 His photographs have appeared in The New York Times, Vibe, The Source, Hip-Hop Connection, Urban Hitz, Esquire, and Wax Poetics, to name only a few.
-His work has also been featured in several books and exhibited all over the world, including: Cornell University, London, Japan, Germany, and the Schomburg Center for Research in Black Culture.

-Learn more about Joe and his work:
+More about Joe and his work: